Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: The Problem

 \section{The Problem}

-For most of its existence, cosmology has been discussed in a classical language, as it is in fact done in many other disciplines closely tied to physics, such as hydrodynamics, bridge building and the study of trajectories of space probes, while everybody knows that our world is quantum mechanical.
-The justification is, of course, that we believe that the classical description is nothing but an approximation to the quantum description, and so, when we consider say the classical description of the trajectory of a satellite in space, we view it as indicating that the wave function of its constituting atoms (or even that of its more elementary constituents) is a sharply peaked wave packet where the uncertainties in the position and velocities are negligible compared with the precision of the description we are making.
+For most of its existence, cosmology has been discussed in a classical language, as it is in fact done in many other disciplines closely tied to physics, such as hydrodynamics, bridge building, and the study of trajectories of space probes, while everybody knows that our world is quantum mechanical\footnote{Throughout this manuscript , we will take the conservative view that Quantum Theory has universal validity, unless something else is stated specifically within certain specific discussions of alternative views.}.
+The justification is, of course, that we believe that the classical description is nothing but an approximation to the quantum description, and so, when we consider, say, the classical description of the trajectory of a satellite in space, we view it as indicating that the wave function of its constituting atoms (or even that of its more elementary constituents) is a sharply peaked wave packet where the uncertainties in the position and velocities are negligible compared with the precision of the description we are making.
 The classical description does not enter into a fundamental contradiction with the characteristics of our satellite trajectory.
-It would be very unsettling if we were forced to consider the classical elliptical trajectory around Earth while at the same time we were forced to admit that, at the more fundamental level, the satellite was described by a spherical wave function.
-We know this is not the case, because it is clear that the precise quantum description of the situation would call for a suitable superposition of energy and momentum eigen-functions leading to a wave packet corresponding to a sharply localized object.
-Needless is to say that the precise way to accomplished this is filled with issues that, at this time, are technically insurmountable, but this is not the point here, the principle is clear.
-Moreover, we should recognize that in the case of the satelite, one is talking about an open system, and its interaction with the clearly identifiable environment is likely to play an important role in compatibilzing the quantum and classical descriptions.
+It would be very unsettling if we were forced to consider the classical elliptical trajectory around Earth while at the same time we were forced to admit that, at the more fundamental level, the satellite was described by a spherically symmetric wave function.
+We know this is not the case, because it is clear that the precise quantum description of the situation would call for a suitable superposition of energy and momentum eigenfunctions leading to a wave packet corresponding to a sharply localized object.
+Needless is to say that the precise way to accomplish this is filled with issues that, at this time, are technically insurmountable, but this is not the point here, the principle is clear.
+Moreover, we should recognize that in the case of the satellite, one is dealing with an open system, and its interaction with the clearly identifiable environment is likely to play an important role in making compatible the quantum and classical descriptions.